 LINDSAY OSTROM, TREASURER

-Lindsay Ostrom currently works in the Finance Department at the Ottawa Hospital.
-She spent most of her career in Alberta, where she obtained her CPA designation.
+Lindsay Ostrom works in the Finance Department at the Ottawa Hospital, although spent most of her career in Alberta, where she obtained her CPA designation.
 While in Alberta, Lindsay volunteered often at the Calgary Drop-In Center and the Nature Conservancy of Canada.
 In her free time, Lindsay is an avid hiker and traveller and loves to combine the two.
 Lindsay looks forward to continuing on the Board as Treasurer.
 They are nominated as a Board member.
 Lindsay is a Returning Board Member in her second term.